 Tillman Sand Ridge Wildlife Management Area

-5 miles west of Tillman on Hwy S-17-119.
+Located 5 miles west of Tillman on Hwy 119.
 This 952-acre tract protects the endangered Gopher Tortoise.
 The preserve also protects more than a half mile of frontage on the Savannah River.
 Trail access can be found just before the boat ramp at Groover Landing.

 Turtle Island Wildlife Management Area